Bonnie Carroll, Founder and Chief Executive Officer

 “On to Planck Time.
 As fast as it is, that zeptoscond is still rather slow when compared to 10−44 seconds given within Planck Time.
 Next will be the Yoctosecond (10−24), just one septillionth of a second (10−24).
 Within our chart, the Yoctosecond ranges from Notations 65-to-67.

 “No Names.
-The actual words for the next six categories (or groups) down to the Planck scale do not yet exist.
-Hardly trivial, until each group has a name, they have a limited identity and study of them is more difficult.
+The actual words for the next six categories down to the Planck scale do not yet exist.
+Until each group has a name, they have a limited identity and study of them is more difficult.

 “The last International System of Units (SI) categories to be added were in 1991.
 It may well be time to call them back together again.
 They need to name those next six new groups: 10−27, 10−30, 10−33, 10−36, 10−39, and 10−42 seconds.
 Planck Time at 5.391 16(13)×10^-44 seconds is within the 10−42 seconds’ expansion.
 It could be named a Plancksecond or PlanckSecond.
 To date, that combination of words has only been used casually to refer to an extremely short period of time.”